-Non-segment assets consist primarily of corporate assets, including cash and cash equivalents, restricted cash, loans receivable and investments generally provide us with interest income and fees and are often secured by mortgage liens or leasehold mortgages on the underlying properties and corporate or personal guarantees by affiliates of the borrowing entity.
+Non-segment assets consist primarily of corporate assets, including cash and cash equivalents, restricted cash, loans receivable and investments and accounts receivable.
+Our loans receivable and investments generally provide us with interest income and fees and are often secured by mortgage liens or leasehold mortgages on the underlying properties and corporate or personal guarantees by affiliates of the borrowing entity.
 In some cases, the loans are secured by a pledge of ownership interests in the entity or entities that own the related properties or may take the form of mezzanine loans, which are subordinated to senior secured loans held by other investors that encumber the same real estate.
 Non-segment assets also include other assets, such as our Brookdale and Kindred Warrants.
 See "Note 6 - Loans Receivable and Investments" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report.
-Although we do not participate directly in the financial performance of the operations of our borrowers' properties, we are directly exposed to the credit risk of our borrowers and therefore indirectly to the operational risks of our borrowers.
-See "Risk Factors-Risks Related to Our Business Operations and Strategy-If our managers', tenants' or borrowers' financial condition and results of operations could be adversely affected" included in Part I, Item 1A of this Annual Report.
+Although we do not participate directly in the financial performance of the operational risks of our borrowers.
+See "Risk Factors-Risks Related to Our Business Operations and Strategy-If our managers', tenants' or borrowers' financial condition or business prospects deteriorate, our business, financial condition and results of operations could be adversely affected" included in Part I, Item 1A of this Annual Report.

-Non-segment assets also include our investments in unconsolidated entities, including investments in unconsolidated real estate entities through our thirdparty institutional private capital management platform, VIM, and investments in unconsolidated operating entities, such as Ardent and Atria.
+Non-segment assets also include our investments in unconsolidated entities, including investments in unconsolidated real estate entities through our third-party institutional private capital management platform, VIM, and investments in unconsolidated operating entities, such as Ardent and Atria.
 Through VIM, we partner with third-party institutional investors to invest in real estate through various joint ventures and other co-investment vehicles.
 In these arrangements, we are typically the general partner and earn fees as a result of that service.
 The assets in our VIM business are primarily comprised of three platforms: the Ventas Fund, a state pension fund joint venture and a sovereign wealth fund joint venture.
 The Ventas Fund is a perpetual life vehicle focused on investments in core and core plus life science, outpatient medical and senior housing real estate in North America.
 Our state pension fund joint venture is principally focused on investment in ground up development and value added redevelopment of senior housing.
 Our sovereign wealth fund joint venture is focused on university-based research and innovation development projects.
 In the Ventas Fund and certain other ventures, we have the ability to earn revenues through incentive fees periodically during the life of a venture.
 See "Note 7 - Investments in Unconsolidated Entities" of the Notes to Consolidated Financial Statements included in Part II, Item 8 of this Annual Report.